nagvbt/nagvbt.github.io/blog/2020-02-16-have-to-be-inside.md

 ---
-title: "Ionic5 Error:'You have to be inside an angular-cli project"
-date: "2020-02-16"
 categories:
   - "Ionic"
-tags:
+tags: ["Ionic"]

-  - "Ionic"

 ---

+# Ionic5 Error:'You have to be inside an angular-cli project

 ## PS C:nagTabs> ng test